-Inside Babetown, the Queer Pop-Up Dinner Party That Sells Out in Hours
+Inside Babetown, the Queer Pop-up Dinner Party That Sells Out in Hours

 Despite the size of the crowd, Babetown parties feel intimate.
 Most guests arrive as strangers, but it doesn’t take long before they’re sharing forks, pouring each other drinks, and doing deep readings of each other’s astrological signs.
 Koones has worked hard to make sure Babetown is the type of place that welcomes people who can feel isolated, even in LGBTQ spaces.
 “I have nothing negative to say about [other] queer parties, but I think that our community has been greatly changed by gender,” she says.
 “I [wanted to] make sure we don’t leave trans women and nonbinary people behind.”

 Koones is a Brooklyn native, but after graduating from college she moved to New Orleans to live in a lesbian commune.
 She returned to New York in 2013 to enroll in the Institute of Culinary Education, landed a job at the Breslin, and has been immersed in New York’s food scene ever since.
 As a chef, she’d been cooking for large groups of friends in her apartment for years, and had even tossed around the idea of selling tickets, but her friends told her it was a bad idea.
 “That’s so lame,” she recalls one saying.
 “No one’s going to pay to come to a dinner party at your house.”
-She got the idea for Babetown after listening to a talk by Lisa Cannistraci, the owner of the West Village lesbian bar Henrietta Hudson, which encouraged her entrepreneurial spirit.
+But she was inspired by a talk from Lisa Cannistraci, the owner of the West Village lesbian bar Henrietta Hudson, which encouraged her entrepreneurial spirit.
 “She said, ‘You don’t need to wait for us to open up lesbian bars for you,’” Koones recalls. “‘Go find the space.
 Go buy the alcohol.
 Go out and create the scene you want to see.’
 And I thought, You know, she’s absolutely right.”

 Babetown’s success speaks to the skill and drive of its founder, but it’s also an indication of how vulnerable people are finding safety in numbers in the Trump era.
 Along with rallies and protests, the queer community is coping with an unfriendly administration through things like new performance-art series and pop-up acoustic concerts.
 Events like these give people space to express themselves honestly, while also building a lasting community.